PLSQL-Capstone-Projects-AUCA-2024/Wed_HAWKS_PREDICTIVE-ANALYTIC-ON-COMPLEX-SYSTEM/README.md

 Enhance preparedness by availing workable insights to emergency teams and government bodies.
  Allow for international collaboration by sharing data across borders for harmonized disaster management approaches.
  ### **Expected Outputs**

  a.
 More accurate disaster predictions
  Better coordination of response and disaster management.
+ b.
 Evidence-based decision-making in disaster situations.

 ---
 ### **Identifying Key Stakeholders**
 #### **Key Stakeholder and Their Responsibilities**